 Individuals

-Learn why regenerative agricultural is being used by farmers and ranchers to improve soil health, sequester carbon, and make our food healthy again.
+Learn why regenerative agriculture is key to improving soil health, sequestering carbon, and making our food healthy again.
 The rediscovery of regenerative agriculture by industrial societies began with the work of Sir Albert Howard, who studied traditional farms in India and observed that “health of soil, plants, animals, and humans is one and indivisible.”
 Today, regenerative agriculture is seen as both a sustainable way to produce healthy food and repair environmental damage.
 Practices include agroforestry, no-till, silvopasture, rotational grazing, cover crops, and crop diversification (see Farmers and Ranchers below).

 - In industrial agriculture, the vast majority of farmers grow just a few crops each year in monocultures using synthetic chemicals, including herbicides and insecticides that kill biology in the soil.
 Topsoil becomes unstable with repeated plowing.
 A major consequence is soil erosion, resulting in a significant loss of stored carbon.